TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-3.markdown

 This is one of the powers of the Assembly language.
 The property of treating the code as if it was pure data is called homoiconicity, and is something that can be rarely found in other languages.
 Lisp is a good example of a higher level homoiconic language.

 Back to our vector table, we have to find a way to use the Exec library to install in memory the Exec library itself.
 The concept is not that complex, actually.
-The pseudocode is something like this:
+The final structure we are trying to achieve is something like this:

 ``` text
 vectors: